Stewori/JyNI/README.md

 If they use these macros with `WITH_PYMALLOC` not activated, JyNI will most likely produce segmentation faults.
 Without the flag these macros directly map to the system's `malloc` function family.
-In that case JyNI would not be able to prepare the `JyObject`-header in every case.
+In that case JyNI would not be able to prepare the `JyObject` header in every case.
 However, it would be easy to recompile such extensions for JyNI.
-Simply add the `WITH_PYMALLOC`-definition at compile-time or replace the macros by their corresponding function-calls.
+Simply add the `WITH_PYMALLOC` definition at compile time or replace the macros by their corresponding function calls.

 In general, the less an extension hacks with CPython-specific internals, the greater the chance it will run with JyNI.
-Especially allocation/deallocation should not be done by hand, since JyNI must be able to setup the `JyObject`-headers.
+Especially allocation/deallocation should not be done by hand, since JyNI must be able to setup the `JyObject` headers.

 We hope that most extensions are not affected by this issue.

-## 7. Summary of changes to Python-code
+## 7. Summary of changes to Python code

-Briefly speaking, we took the python files crucial for loading native C-extensions and modified them to perform the explained purpose of JyNI.
+Briefly speaking, we took the python files crucial for loading native C extensions and modified them to perform the explained purpose of JyNI.
 Mainly we changed alloc and dealloc behavior of `PyObject`s consequently, also when inlined like in `stringobject.c` or `intobject.c`.
 The new allocation behavior adds a header called `JyObject` before the `PyObject` header or even in front of `PyGC_Head` if present.
 This header contains information that allows to wrap or mirror a corresponding Jython `jobject` in a seamless way.

-Mirror mode is used for builtin types that allow access to their data-structure via macros.
+Mirror mode is used for built-in types that allow access to their data-structure via macros.
 To keep these accesses valid, the data structure mirrors the actual Jython `jobject`.
 Syncing is not an issue for immutable objects and can be done initially for each object.
-One mutable builtin object needing mirror-mode is `PyList`.
+One mutable built-in object needing mirror-mode is `PyList`.
 We perform sync from Java by inserting a special `java.util.List` implementation as a backend into the corresponding Jython `PyList`.
 A bit more tricky is `PyByteArray`, which also features a direct-access-macro,